Explained for Beginners

 This type of Photoshop layer is used to organize your layers.
 When you have tons of layers, you can group them together into different categories… based on the project.

 - You could group different sections of a web design to keep them organized.

-It just makes it easier to group similar types of layers or sections for easy access.
+This makes it easier to group similar types of layers or sections for easy access.

-This will not be apparent until you start creating dozens or hundreds of layers to a project.
+This will not be apparent until you start creating dozens or hundreds of Photoshop layers to a project.

 It’s a good idea to get into the habit (sooner rather than later) of grouping your layers.

 Quick Tip: make sure to rename them according to what that layer is being created for!

 04. Linked Layer